typsy-dev/documentation/Api.md

 1. Typsy Key: A unique key used to generate a hash.
 The key is in the following format: 4de6bcec-9ebe-4ba0-8040-48ce64949d31
 2. Typsy Account ID: A unique numeric ID that identifies your account.
 E.g. 213

-Each request to the API requires a selection of Header values for authentication.

-1. Typsy-Key: <INSERT HMACSHA256 HASH OF TYPSY KEY AND TIMESTAMP>
-2. Typsy-Timestamp: <INSERT UTC TIMESTAMP>
-3. Typsy-Account-Id: <INSERT TYPSY ACCOUNT ID>

 ### Generating the HMAC SHA256 Hash
+The following values are required to produce the hash which is included with each request.

+1. UTC Timestamp
+2. Typsy Account Id
+3. Typsy Key

+#### UTC Timestamp
+The timestamp must be in the following format: yyyy-MM-ddTHH:mm:SS.fffffffZ and must be the current time.

+In C# this is generated using the following line of code:

+    DateTime.UtcNow.ToString("O");

+#### Typsy Account Id
+Typsy will provide a unique Account Id to include with each request.
+The value is numeric, e.g. 123

-#### Typsy-Key
+#### Typsy Public Key
-The value for the Typsy-Key header value is a Hash of your Typsy Key and a UTC timestamp.
+The value for the Typsy-Key header value is a Hash of your Typsy Key and UTC timestamp.

 The value is created by concatenating your **Typsy Key** with the **UTC timestamp**.
 The hash must be generated for each request as it contains a timestamp.